 Please note, the last day to submit maps via this website is March 27, 2017.

-For your convenience, the same community workshop is planned on four different days.
-The purpose of these workshops are to inform residents how to submit their own district maps with his/her opinion on how the district boundaries should be drawn.
-These will be submitted via the City’s online map portal.
+For your convenience, the same community workshop was planned on four different days in February and March.
+The purpose of these workshops was to inform residents how to submit their own district maps with his/her opinion on how the district boundaries should be drawn.
+These maps should be submitted via the City’s online map portal.
+(If you missed this meeting you can find tutorial material available on the login page of the map portal).

 - February 22 - Flying Hills Elementary School, 1251 Finch Street from 7:00 -8:30 p.m.